mastizada/aiohcaptcha/README.md

 Check [hCaptcha docs](https://docs.hcaptcha.com/) for more details on the HTML widget.
 ### View
+    from aiohcaptcha import HCaptchaClient

     response_token = request.POST["h-captcha-response"]
     client = HCaptchaClient(secret_key)
     verified = await client.verify(response_token)  # a boolean

+You can adjust it to any Python Web framework that has async view support.

+If you are sending the form data using an AJAX request, use `$('textarea[name=h-captcha-response]').val();` for the captcha key.

 ### Response details